5ayit/docs/_v_1_ko/installation.md

 ---
 layout   : 'default'
-title    : 'Index'
+title    : 'Installation'
 nav_order:  0
 ---

-# Quick Start

-...

-# Index
+# Installation

 This document is not ready yet.